VRConservation/geosp/chapters/06_sql.md

 # SQL

-The language you must learn for geospatial analysis!
+The language to learn for geospatial analysis!

 ## New